-Laboratory practice in the measurement and interpretation of instrumental earthquake records; investigation of specific seismologic problems.
+Laboratory practice in the measurement and interpretation of instrumental carthquake records.

 Ge.
 186. GEOMORPHOLOGY.
 10 units; first term of odd-numbered years.

 Prerequisite: Ge.
 9.

 Nature and origin of the physiographic features of the earth.
 Geologic processes involved in their development.
 Use of physiography in elucidating the later geologic history of regions.